christianityorigins/website/books/_posts/2024-07-13-dragon-kings-of-crimea.md

 Then the Mongols, under Genghis Khan, utterly destroyed the Jin dynasty.
 The siege of Kaifeng in 1233 CE resulted in the massacre of over 1 million Jurchens.
 The Mongols did not stop at the Jurchens; they systematically purged the remaining Sogdian, Tocharian, and Persian populations of Central Asia and northern China.

 The twist is that Genghis Khan is a Dragon King avatar.
-His name decodes to Genghis= Janis the Roman deiy, and Khan = Dragon King title (Ka-Sar → Khasar → Khazar → Khan).
+His name decodes to Genghis= Janis the Roman deity, and Khan = Dragon King title (Ka-Sar → Khasar → Khazar → Khan).
 The Mongol court called itself the “Great Yuan” (Great Ion/Janus).
 Yet he destroyed the last Aryan remnants in China.

 ---